britig/policy-refinement-bo/README.md

 2) actor : filepath to the actor network (default is Policies/ppo_actorLunarLanderContinuous-v2.pth)
 3) critic : filepath to the critic network (default is Policies/ppo_criticLunarLanderContinuous-v2.pth)
 4) failuretraj : The filepath to the failure trajectory path (default is Failure_Trajectories/failure_trajectory_lunar_implication.data)
+5) isdiscrete : True if environment is discrete (default False)

 Note : Change the default arguments in the main.py file otherwise the command line may become too long